How Rabies Spreads

 The consequences of rabies are simply too dire to take any chances, the best and only way to ensure your cat is completely protected against rabies is vaccination.

-It is also the case that in most US states all cats and dogs over the age of 6 months are required to be vaccinated against rabies.
+It is also the case that in most US states all cats and dogs over the age of six months are required to be vaccinated against rabies.
 When you take your pet to be vaccinated your vet will be sure to issue you with a certificate of vaccination as proof that your feline friend is up to date with their rabies vaccine.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.